radarbot-team/radarbot-team-best-pratices/localization/Localization.md

 **Enabling Base Internationalization**

-The Xcode turn on base internationalization by default but you need to make sure it is turned on.
-In the Xcode check your file navigator.
+Xcode turns on base internationalization by default but you need to make sure it is turned on.
+In Xcode check your file navigator.
 Make sure you're looking at the Project, not the target.

 When the Base Internationalization is active, Xcode will ask which resources to use as well as your default language.
 Xcode will create a `Base.lproj` folder, and add any resource files you select.
-For each language will appear new folders.
+New folders will appear for each language.

 ![Objective-C Initialization chain](statics/initInternationalization.png)